What Is Stamp Duty And How Will The ‘Stamp Duty Holiday’ Affect Me?

-Here at Britannia Fleet Removals, we understand that these are complicated times to be living through and moving in.
+Here at Britannia Fleet Liverpool, we understand that these are complicated times to be living through and moving in.
 That’s why we’re committed to simplifying things as much as we can for our customers.
 Take a look at our brief rundown of the new stamp duty changes, as recently announced by the UK government.

 In a nutshell: